 Through the years, Hanson has continued to use the outdoors to inspire a huge collection of work.
 She visits the Colorado plateau every year, backpacking and hiking through areas such as Zion National Park, Canyonlands, and the Grand Canyon.
 Her other favorite places to paint include Paso Robles, Joshua Tree National Park, and the Anza-Borrego desert.

 Erin Hanson transforms these landscapes into an abstract mosaic of color and texture, her impasto application of paint lending a sculptural effect to her art.
 Her oil paintings stand out in a crowd, bringing a fresh new look to Western landscapes.
-Avid collectors span the globe, and Hanson shows her work in top-rated art festivals, galleries and museums across the United States.
+Avid collectors span the globe, and Hanson shows her work in top-rated art festivals, galleries and museums across the United States, and at The Erin Hanson Gallery, located in San Diego.